SnaBe/Java/README.md

-# ReadMe for Java
+# README for Java
-I began taking Java lessons in school, some of the projects and assignments will be uploaded to this folder.
+I've begun taking Java lessons in school, I'll upload some of the projects and assignments here.

 All code here is written in Java (Hence the name)
 Most of the code is edited using Netbeans if anyone was wondering.